HT offers a novel perspective on human beliefs, practices and activity.

 The Human Technologies curriculum engages with all these topics and more in entertaining, provocative and accessible ways.
 It encourages students to think critically about which technologies they want to use and how they might use them to best advantage.
 And, equally, to identify which technologies they would like to leave well alone and how to go about developing the self-confidence to act on their decisions.

-For a taste of some Human Technologies perspectives, take a look at Yuval Harari’s video and the HT Venn diagram on the right.
+For a taste of some Human Technologies perspectives, take a look at the videos and HT Venn diagram below.